-- If there's time, you could play the audio again while Sts read the script on p.122, so they can see what they understood / didn't understand.
-Translate / explain any new words or phrases. - c Tell Sts to go to Vocabulary Bank Air travel on p.154.
+- If there's time, you could play the audio again while Sts read the audioscript on page 122, so they can see what they understood / didn't understand.
+Translate / explain any new words or phrases. - c Tell Sts to go to Vocabulary Bank Air travel on page 154.